-Taking part in Online auctions constitutes unconditional acceptance of these Conditions of Sale.
+Taking part in auctions constitutes unconditional acceptance of these Conditions of Sale.

-a) The objects at auction are put up fo Online auction by Native on behalf and in the name of the person who has deposited them (“Vendor”).
+a) The objects at auction are put up for auction by Native on behalf and in the name of the person who has deposited them ("Vendor").

 Adjudication is made in favour of the highest bidder in Euros acknowledged by Native at the time of the auction ("Buyer") and the Sales Contract between the depositor and the Buyer is concluded by this adjudication.